 Secondary School, for students aged from 11 to 18, consists of three distinct curriculum sections:

-Cambridge Secondary 1 has its roots in the National Curriculum for England.
-Each subject area has a separate curriculum framework presenting the learning objectives for each stage of Cambridge Secondary 1.
+Each subject area in Cambridge Secondary 1 has a separate curriculum framework presenting the learning objectives for each stage of the program.
 This is designed specifically for an international audience.
-It provides a clear structure for planning each stage as well as a description of the expectations for learners as they progress through the stages of Cambridge Secondary 1.
-The optional testing structure for Cambridge Secondary 1 is also aligned with the expectations of the National Curriculum for England.
+It provides a clear structure for planning each stage as well as the description of the learning expectations.
+The program may also offer optional testing structure for Cambridge Secondary 1.
+The whole program has its roots in the National Curriculum for England.

 The English as a Second Language curriculum frameworks and progression tests are aligned with the Common European Framework of Reference (CEFR).

-Other subjects taught in Years 7 to 9 are again derived from the English National Curriculum (with suitable adaptions to reflect our international nature and central European location) or in the case of Spanish, Russian and Armenian for natives, from their own national curricula.
-Included amongst the subjects across these three years are Geography, History, Music, Art and Design, Design and Technology, Physical Education, ICT (Information and Communication Technology / Computers) and Spanish as a foreign language.
+Other subjects’ structures in Secondary 1have also derived from the English National Curriculum (with suitable adjustments to reflect our international image and geographic location).
+Yet, in reference to Russian and Armenian for natives, the programs are based on their own national curricula.
+Other subjects offered during these 3 years are Geography, History, Music, Art and Design, Design and Technology, Physical Education, ICT (Information and Communication Technology / Computers) and French as a foreign language.